Android

 Fetching translations

-and the translations for the supported locales.
-If successful, it will update the cache.
+is called the SDK downloads both the source locale strings and translations for the supported locales.
+If successful, it updates the cache.

 Transifex Command Line Tool